-All of that has now gone; the Little Chef was bypassed many years ago, and then closed and its replacement demolished, and the site opposite at RAF Sealand has been closed and cleared in the last five years.
+All of that has now gone; the A494 that fronted the Little Chef was bypassed many years ago; it was then closed and its replacement demolished, while the site opposite at RAF Sealand has been closed and cleared in the last five years.

 These memories are prompted by driving past the site of another Little Chef, at Eastham, on the A41 just north of the M53.
 In what I recall as his last week, my mother phoned to say that she and Dad were going down the M53 to have a snack at this place, and asked if my late first wife and me would like to join them.
 It sounded a less than exciting trip, so I declined.
 I doubt if it made any difference to Dad, but I have always been sorry about this.
 It would have involved so little effort, and maybe that gentle man in his early 60s, an age I am now approaching, would have been pleased that I and my wife welcomed his company.
 Well, there’s nothing I can do about this, but I cannot drive past that site without feeling a sense of regret.
 That said, if Dad had lived as long as his parents, he would have left us only recently, and if so, such a non-event would have been long forgotten.